Cheap and Free Things to Do in Brooklyn That You’ll Love

 Love the outdoors?
 Then you’ll love Brooklyn Bridge Park.
 From kayaking to soccer, it offers tons of cheap and free things to do in Brooklyn.
 Plus, the views are stunning.

-Every Saturday, the Brooklyn Botanic Garden will waive its $15 entry fee if you arrive before noon.
+Every Friday between March and November, the Brooklyn Botanic Garden will waive its $15 entry fee if you arrive before noon.
 And from December through February, you can gain free entry on any weekday.

 Of course, the best way to get to know Brooklyn is on foot.
 Explore Brooklyn is an excellent resource for self-guided walks.
 You can visit neighborhoods such as Red Hook, Williamsburg, and Crown Heights, among others.